How smooth is the drift of the mixed fractional Brownian motion?: The main result

 \section{The main result}

 The fractional Brownian motion (fBm) $B^H=(B^H_t, t\in \Real_+)$ is the Gaussian process with continuous paths, zero mean and covariance function

-where $H\in (0,1)$ is its Hurst exponent, \cite{EM02}, \cite{PT17}, \cite{M08}.
-While $B^H$ is not a semimartingale for $H\ne \frac 1 2$, it can become one if an independent Brownian motion $B=(B_t, t\in \Real_+)$ is added to it.
+where $H\in (0,1)$ is its Hurst exponent (\cite{EM02}, \cite{M08}, \cite{PT17}).
+While $B^H$ is not a semimartingale for $H\ne 1/2$, it can become one if an independent Brownian motion $B=(B_t, t\in \Real_+)$ is added to it.
 More precisely, the process

-called mixed fBm, is a semimartingale if and only if $H\in \{\frac 1 2\}\cup (\frac 3 4, 1]$.
+called mixed fBm, is a semimartingale if and only if $H\in \{1/2\}\cup (3/4, 1]$.
 This effect, discovered in \cite{Ch01}, plays a role in financial applications, \cite{Ch03}, \cite{BSV07}.
-Some other interesting features of this process were revealed in, e.g., \cite{BN03}, \cite{vZ07}, \cite{CCK}, \cite{ChKM20}, \cite{DSSV24}, \cite{CDM2025}.
+Some other interesting features of this process were revealed in, e.g., \cite{BN03}, \cite{CCK}, \cite{ChKM20}, \cite{CDM2025}, \cite{DSSV24}, \cite{vZ07}.

-By the Doob-Meyer theorem, the continuous semimartingale $X$ can be uniquely decomposed into the sum of a local martingale and a continuous process of locally finite variation, which we will refer to in this note as the drift.
+By the Doob-Meyer theorem, the continuous semimartingale $X$ is uniquely decomposable into the sum of a local martingale and a continuous process of locally finite variation, referred to in this note as the drift.
 The analysis of the drift of the mixed fBm is motivated by recent findings in quantitative finance.
-Two key concepts in finance are the volatility, that is the intensity of price fluctuations, and the market impact, which is the magnitude of the average price return induced by a given volume of transactions, see \cite{gatheral2022volatility}, \cite{jusselin2020no} for details.
-It has been recently shown in \cite{muhle2025metaflow} that the mixed fBm is a natural model for the signed flow of financial transactions, and therefore, its drift properties are of significant importance for understanding the nature of volatility and impact in financial markets.
+Two key concepts in this field are volatility, representing the intensity of price fluctuations, and market impact, defined as the magnitude of the average price return induced by a given volume of transactions; see \cite{gatheral2022volatility, jusselin2020no} for details.
+It was recently demonstrated in \cite{muhle2025metaflow} that the mixed fBm with $H > 3/4$ serves as a natural model for the signed flow of financial transactions.
+As it turns out, the smoothness of the drift determines the exact behavior of the price volatility; see \cite[Theorem 4.1]{muhle2025metaflow}.

-The main result of this note is the exact value of its H\"older exponent.
+The main result of this note is the precise value of its H\"older exponent.

-\begin{thm} The drift of the mixed fBm with $H>3/4$ is differentiable and the derivative has a continuous modification which, with probability one, is locally $\gamma$-H\"older continuous for all $\gamma<2H-3/2$. \end{thm}
+\begin{theorem} The drift of the mixed fBm with $H>3/4$ is differentiable and the derivative has a continuous modification which, with probability one, is locally $\gamma$-H\"older continuous for all $\gamma<2H-3/2$.
+No such modification exists for $\gamma > 2H-3/2$. \end{theorem}

+\begin{remark} The question of existence of the $\gamma$-H\"older continuous modification for $\gamma=2H-3/2$ requires a more delicate analysis and is left for further research. \end{remark}